syntasso/workshop/enhancing-a-promise/README.md

 #### Updating the pipeline script to set the new resource label from user input

 As defined in the Dockerfile for the request pipeline, the `execute-pipeline.sh` script is where the pipeline logic lives.
-We will need to update this script to read the user input and set the right resource label.
+We need to update this script to read the user input and set the right resource label.
 Looking at the current logic, we can see we are already parsing our resource request to identify key user variables, then using [yq](https://github.com/mikefarah/yq) to process the template file and replace certain fields with the user inputted values.

 Therefore, we can extend this script to also process the new cost centre ID.
 To do this, we will need to export another environment variable to store it (`export COST_CENTRE=$(yq eval '.spec.costCentre' /input/object.yaml)`) and a new line to process the replacement as a part of the pipeline (`.metadata.labels.costCentre = env(COST_CENTRE) |`).